SEVEN

 Driving the Human is a catalyst for experimentation, shaping sustainable and collective futures that combine science, technology, and the arts in a transdisciplinary and collaborative approach.

-From 2020 to 2023, the scientific and artistic collaboration Driving the Human develops and produces seven tangible prototypes responding to complex contemporary scenarios.
-The project is jointly led by four partner institutions – acatech – National Academy of Science and Engineering, Forecast, the Karlsruhe University of Arts and Design and ZKM | Center for Art and Media Karlsruhe – and relies on the expert knowledge and skills of their combined networks.
-Together, these partners will work to enrich the various developments and outcomes of the initiative.
+From 2020 to 2023, the scientific and artistic collaboration Driving the Human developed and produced seven tangible prototypes responding to complex contemporary scenarios.
+The project was jointly led by four partner institutions – acatech – National Academy of Science and Engineering, Forecast, the Karlsruhe University of Arts and Design and ZKM | Center for Art and Media Karlsruhe – and relied on the expert knowledge and skills of their combined networks.
+Together, these partners worked to enrich the various developments and outcomes of the initiative.

 fig. 1